 Spire is a youth organization working for a just and sustainable distribution of the world’s resources.
 We aim to examine the big connections that create injustice.
-Therefore, we focus on the environment, food safety and international trade.
+Our focus areas are the environment, food security, international trade and urban development.
 Spire influences politicians in Norway and internationally to create change.
 We work with youth in the South and run information campaigns to inspire Norwegian youth to action.
 We are the Development Fund's youth organization.
 Will you join us?

 Spire was formed when the Development Fund received Operation Day's Work (OD) in 2003.
 A group of involved youth came together with the goal of creating a youth organization focused on the relationship between the environment and development.
 Despite the fact that we are a young organization, we have gained a solid foothold in the Norwegian organizational environment, and we have achieved several political victories.
 Among other things, we got significant political support for our campaign against land grabbing in 2010 - several of our requirements were included in the Report to the Storting (white paper) 14, "Towards a greener development – on a coherent environmental and development policy".
 Our main target group is youth between 18 and 30 years, but we do not want age to be a limitation for engagement.
 If you are engaged and share our political views you are welcome on the team!